 Nominal copular sentences such as (1b), which according to Higgins have a distinct, specificational reading, and which are known in the literature as specificational sentences, are, in contrast, highly controversial.
 Despite extensive attention, there is no consensus about either their structure or their interpretation.
 There is no agreement as to whether or not they have an interpretation that is distinct from the predicational one, and if they do, what that interpretation is.
 For Higgins, a specificational interpretation of a sentence is one in which the surface subject does not refer, or is not used to refer, but, rather, is interpreted in a way that is intuitively similar to the way in which the heading of a list is interpreted, namely as contributing a description.
 The surface predicate then specifies what falls under this description.
 For example, in (1b), according to Higgins' discussion, the surface subject the lawyer provides a description, and the post-copular noun phrase names something that meets the description.
 No property is attributed to any entity that is referred to by (the use of) any expression.
-Such sentences, however, clearly have truth conditions, and these do not seem to be greatly elucidated by Higgins' "list" metaphor.
+Such sentences, however, clearly have truth conditions, and these do not seem to be greatly elucidated by Higgins' list metaphor.

 The contemporary controversy around specificational copular sentences revolves around their relation, in terms of both interpretation and structure, to predicational sentences.
-Two of the leading analyses of specificational sentences that make up this controversy, and which are the focus of this paper, are the so-called 'predicate inversion' analysis and the 'individual concept' analysis.3 According to the predicate inversion analysis, nominal copular sentences never have a specificational reading, and so there are no specificational sentences in Higgins' sense.
-What Higgins called specificational sentences, on this analysis, are just predicational sentences in wich the order of referential and predicational noun phrases has been inverted.
-The precopular noun phrase (the surface subject in Higgins' terms) is predicative, denoting a property of the things that the postcopular noun phrase names to or quantifies over.
-Advocacy for this analysis is found in Williams 1983, Heggie 1988, Moro 1997, Mikkelsen 2005, Barros 2016 among others.
+Two of the leading analyses of specificational sentences that make up this controversy, and which are the focus of this paper, are the so-called predicate inversion analysis and the individual concept analysis.3 According to the predicate inversion analysis, nominal copular sentences never have a specificational reading, and so there are no specificational sentences in Higgins' sense.
+What Higgins called specificational sentences, on this analysis, are just predicational sentences in which the order of referential and predicational noun phrases has been inverted.
+The precopular noun phrase (the surface subject in Higgins' terms) is predicative, denoting a property of the things that the postcopular noun phrase names or quantifies over.
+Advocacy for this analysis is found in Williams 1983, Heggie 1988, Moro 1997, Mikkelsen 2005, and Barros 2016, among others.

 According to the individual concept analysis, specificational sentences do have a different interpretation from the one Higgins called predicational.
 On this analysis, argued for by Romero (2005), the surface subject of a specificational sentence denotes an individual concept.
-An individual concept is a formal semantic construct meant to model philosopher Gotlob Frege's notion of the sense (German Sinn), as opposed to the reference (German Bedeutung) of a nominal expression.
-Formally speaking, an individual concept is simply a function
+Formally speaking, an individual concept is simply a function from worlds to individuals.
+Intuitively speaking, an expression that denotes an individual concept is one whose meaning determines a potentially different referent across possible worlds and/or times.
+Definite